About In Vitro Fertilization (IVF)

-IVF increases the chance that pregnancy will occur, as fertilization takes place outside of the body.
-With IVF, a woman’s eggs are extracted and placed in a culture dish with thousands of sperm.
-Resulting embryos are grown in the laboratory, and the most viable are transferred back to the patient’s uterus.
-As our patient, your physician will take the time to help you understand the IVF process and explain to you in detail each step and the timeline for your treatment.
-This summary is meant as a general guideline to serve as a reference for you.
+IVF increases the chance of pregnancy, because fertilization takes place outside of the body.
+A woman’s eggs are extracted and placed in a culture dish with thousands of sperm during IVF.
+The fertilized embryos are grown in the laboratory, then the most viable embryos are transferred into the patient’s uterus.

 The Five Phases of an IVF Cycle

-In a normal menstrual cycle, just one egg develops and matures each month.
-The egg matures within a fluid-filled structure on the ovary called a follicle, which can be seen on an ultrasound.
+In a normal menstrual cycle, only one egg develops and matures each month.
+The egg matures inside a fluid-filled structure on the ovary called a follicle.
+That follicle can be seen on an ultrasound.

-In this first phase of IVF, the patient will take medications that encourage the ovaries to develop multiple follicles, and therefore multiple eggs.
-The medication is self-administered through an injection.
+The patient takes medications that encourage the ovaries to develop multiple follicles, therefore, multiple eggs.
+Medications are self-administered through an injection.